MoravianLion/esx_wasted/README.md

 **Known bugs:**

 - I can't turn off the autorespawn after death, script instead in few milliseconds will spawn the player to hospital
-- bank account is not refreshing after death

 **To do:**